Preparing for GDPR

 Action Plan & Practical Steps

-So doing nothing is not an option.
-So here are my thoughts on how you could put in place appropriate measures if you are running a small or medium sized business.
+Here are my thoughts on how you could put in place appropriate measures (if you haven’t already) if you are running a small or medium-sized business.

 - Nominate a board member to be responsible for GDPR implementation

 - Put together an Action Plan, including timeline and responsibilities.

 - Information Audit – Find out what personal data you currently hold and how it is processed, stored, archived, protected, and who has access.
 The audit needs to take into account in which country the data is held.